The A-Book execution model comes with its own unique challenges.

 Example: A-Broker Losing Money Due to Negative Markup

-Here’s an example that shows what happens when a broker receives worse prices from a liquidity provider compared to prices the broker provides to its customer.
+Here’s an example that shows what happens when a broker receives worse prices from a liquidity provider compared to the prices the broker provides to its customer.

 Elsa opens a long AUD/USD position at 0.7500.